 International student loans are available year round and can cover up to the total cost of school minus any other financial aid received.
 Our student loan comparison tool will match you with eligible loan options which you can review and choose the loan that works best for your circumstances.

 All loans are not created equal so we developed an easy to use comparison tool to help users find the loan that works best for their situation.
 After you input your citizenship and school, the widget return a list of lenders that will work for you.
 Compare the different terms and conditions, choose the loan that works best for you, and apply online.

-Because international students do not built up a credit history in the US, lenders require international students to have a US cosigner.
-A cosigner is a person who can legally sign loan papers or documentation with another person in order to help the other person obtain a loan.
+Because international students do not build up a credit history in the US, most lenders require international students to have a US cosigner.
+A cosigner is a person who can legally sign loan papers or documentation to help the other person obtain a loan.
 The cosigner makes a legal agreement to be jointly responsible for the repayment of the loan if the borrower should fail to pay their debts in a timely manner.

 We have compiled additional information specific to various nations on our country pages, including conversion rates and inbound student statistics.

 Typically students can borrow up to their school's total cost of attendance, as determined by the school, minus any other aid received.
 Total cost of attendance includes tuition, room and board, books and supplies, personal expenses, and transportation.

 International student loans typically also offer:

 Use this comparison tool to find the right international student loan, study abroad loan, or foreign-enrolled loan for you.